Livingstonia, Malawi: Facilities

 The houses in Livingstonia are mostly constructed with red bricks.
 The Stone House, the original house of Robert Laws, is now a hotel.
 It also has a small museum about the history of Livingstonia.

 Demographics

 In 2008, the population of Livingstonia was 6,690.

 Transportation

-The roads to Livingstonia do not have any tarmac.
 The town is connected to Chitimba on Lake Malawi by the S103 (T305), a steep hillside road with multiple hairpin bends, while the T306 and T305 run to the south.

-Both roads are in poor condition.
+The road branching off M1 to the left at Phwezi township is now complete tarmac up to Livingstonia.

 Hospital

 David Gordon Memorial Hospital had its foundation stone laid in 1910 and was opened in 1911.
 David Gondwe was Livingstonia's first formally trained hospital assistant.
 He was sacked as the mission administration discovered his polygamous marriage, and thought that rendered him "unstable".
 However, he was soon employed by the governmental Colonial Medical Services.
 The hospital currently serves a catchment area with a population of approximately 60,000.